IlMurlocDiplomato/Manage-calendar-events-using-google-sheet/README.md

   + Evry "manual import" is refered only to the current Sheet
 # Install
 After you create your table you need to go in Extensione -> AppScript Here you can paste the script.
-But first u need to make some change to make it compatible with your project.
+But firstyouneed to make some change to make it compatible with your project.
 ## Change you need to do (this is valid for both file)
 Replace ```CALENDAR_ID``` with your calendar id (you can find it in calendar settings) Replace ```NAME_OF_SHEET``` whith the name you set to the sheet that manage the events